 Our Team

-Mike Armour
+Associate Professor Mike Armour

-Dr Mike Armour leads the Menstruation Matters project.
-Mike is a Senior Research Fellow in Reproductive Health, based at NICM Health Research Institute, having completed his PhD in 2016.
-I am the chair of the Endometriosis Australia Research Committee, chair of the Endometriosis Australia Clinical Advisory Committee, a member of the RANZCOG endometriosis expert working group (EEWG) and an ambassador for the World Endometriosis Society.
-I am also a co-investigator on the upcoming Western Sydney University whitepaper “What’s the Bloody Big Deal?
-How your workplace could benefit from normalising menstruation” and ranked as one of the top experts in the world on dysmenorrhea (period pain) by Expertscape.
+A/Prof Mike Armour leads the Menstruation Matters project.
+Mike is an Associate Professor in Reproductive Health, based at NICM Health Research Institute, having completed his PhD in 2016.
+He is the Chair of the Endometriosis Australia Research Committee, Chair of the Endometriosis Australia Clinical Advisory Committee, a member of the RANZCOG endometriosis expert working group (EEWG) and an ambassador for the World Endometriosis Society.
+He is also part of the team behind the Western Sydney University whitepaper “What’s the Bloody Big Deal?
+How your workplace could benefit from normalising menstruation” and ranked as the #1 expert in the world on dysmenorrhea (period pain) by Expertscape.
+Mike has published over 100 academic papers, journal articles and book chapters on female and reproductive health, and is currently leading three large clinical studies on endometriosis and period pain.
+Mike has received a number of awards for his work including joint first prize in the WSU Research Impact competition in 2018 for his work on developing a smartphone app to reduce period pain, and was highly commended in the Vice Chancellors Early Career Researcher awards in 2020.
+The Menstruation Matters project won WSU’s Dean’s Excellence Award for Interdisciplinary research in 2021.

 Dr Christina Curry